rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 This were cliff notes written by a non expert.
 There are many tricky and relevant bits like _information retrieval from long term memory_.
 Things I am progressively less and less component to describe in psychological context.

-## That dreaded YAML

-I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
-I am looking at already refactored and improved version.
-It is a lot of templated _YAML_ of k8s configuration at my work.
-The underlying reason for the complexity is the PL itself[^yaml].
-Did the refactor broke things?
-Of course it did.
-Complexity has consequences.

-I want to contrast _YAML_ with a configuration language like [Dhall](https://dhall-lang.org/) (one of my favorites).
-To use _Dhall_, you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
-The return on the investment are Dhall safety features.
-Dhall even makes the process of refactoring safe, you can compare the old configuration and the new and Dhall will tell you if both are equivalent or why not.

-[^yaml]: E.g. see [Every Simple Language Will Eventually End Up Turing Complete](https://solutionspace.blog/2021/12/04/every-simple-language-will-eventually-end-up-turing-complete/)

-_Dhall_ and _YAML_ come with very different cognitive challenges.

 ## Easy vs Simple